SitecorePowerShell/Console/Documentation/Markdown/Export-User.md

 ### -User&nbsp; &lt;User&gt;

-User object retrieved from the Sitecore API or using the Get-User commandlet.
+User object retrieved from the Sitecore API or using the Get-User command.

 <table>
     <thead></thead>